 So, just what the heck is a tzimmes?

 Tzimmes is a traditional Ashkenazi Jewish stew made with sweet root vegetables– carrots, sweet potatoes, yams– and dried fruits like raisins or dried plums.
-The word tzimmes is also a Yiddish expression for “making a fuss” over something, probably because making tzimmes is a bit of a fussy dish… with all of those root veggies, there is lots of peeling, chopping, then more peeling and more chopping.
+The word tzimmes is also a Yiddish expression for “making a fuss” over something.
+Not surprisingly, tzimmes is a bit of a fussy dish… with all of those root veggies, there is lots of peeling, chopping, then more peeling and more chopping.
 The side dish is often served for Rosh Hashanah, where sweet foods are served to signify our hope for a sweet new year.
 Carrots are chopped into circles, which are reminiscent of coins, symbolizing prosperity.
 Sometimes tzimmes are served with meat, like chunks of flanken or short ribs, in a luscious sort of savory/sweet stew.
 Most often, they’re served as a side dish to accompany the holiday meal.

 But here’s the most important question about tzimmes… how the heck do you pronounce it??

 If your kitchen is anything like mine during the holidays, oven space is precious.
 With brisket and chicken in the oven, kugel warming, and challah rolls baking, I try to find ways to cook my side dishes on the stovetop.
 Hence the name of this recipe – Stovetop Tzimmes!

 To make this dish pareve or vegetarian/vegan, use lightly salted water instead of chicken broth to cook the ingredients.
 I like using chicken broth because it adds a savory element to this naturally sweet dish, giving it a nice balance of flavors.
 This dish is gluten free and kosher for Passover (if you use KFP certified broth/ingredients).
 Enjoy!